A FIRST-TIME VISITOR’S GUIDE TO VICTORIA, BC: THE 18 BEST THINGS TO DO

 The visitor centre is currently open daily from 8:30 am to 8:30 pm.
 There’s also a kiosk at Kelowna International Airport (open daily from 8 am to 8 pm) in the Arrivals Lounge.

 As you can see, Kelowna is a fun destination to visit all year-round.
 In the spring, summer, and fall, cycling, boating, golfing, and hiking are popular outdoor activities.
+If you’re into skiing or snowboarding, check out Big White Ski Resort or Silver Star Mountain Resort.

 Where to Eat & Drink in Kelowna, BC